Blackburn Beverley: Design

 The Blackburn Beverley was a large transport aircraft, designed for carrying large and bulky payloads and landing on rough or imperfect runways, or dirt strips.
 In terms of its basic configuration, it was a high-wing cantilever monoplane with a fixed undercarriage.
 The engines and associated accessories were installed in easily interchangeable bays on the lower surface of the wing.
 The twin-spar wings comprised two separate sections that were bolted onto the fuselage.
 Simplicity and maintainability were key focus points of its design, thus the Beverley deliberately lacked both pneumatics or cabin pressurisation.
 The fuselage was divided into four main sections.
 The aircraft's exterior surface was primarily composed of rivetted Alclad plating.
-Relatively large low-pressure Dunlop tyres were fitted to the single-wheel undercarriage, which reportedly gave a similar wheel loading to the much smaller Douglas DC-3.
+Relatively large low-pressure tyres were fitted to the undercarriage, which reportedly gave a similar wheel loading to the much smaller Douglas DC-3.

 The fuselage directly attached to the tailboom and its large rectangular twin-fin tailplane.
 The cantilever tail surfaces were all-metal and featured a dihedral to keep them clear of the inboard engine's slipstream.
-The tailboom permitted access to the rear of the fuselage through removable clamshell doors.
+The high-mounted tailboom permitted access to the rear of the fuselage through removable clamshell doors.
 A device called an Elephant's Foot could be fitted under the centre of the fuselage just forward of the clamshell doors when loading heavy items to prevent the aircraft from tipping back.
 The flight deck was positioned relatively high, and was accessed via a ladder in the forward portion of the hold.
 It accommodated two pilots seated in a side-by-side arrangement, who had favourable downwards visibility due to the shaping of the nose; behind them were the navigator and radio operator, seated back-to-back on bench-style seating.
 All of the flight controls were hydraulically-augmented to reduce pilot fatigue, although manual reversion was possible.

 A 36 ft (11 m) rectangular main fuselage space was supplemented by passenger accommodation in the tailboom.
 The main cargo hold had a volume of about 6,000 ft^{3} (170 m^{3}), which could accommodate 94 troops, with another 36 in the tailboom.
 The floor, composed of light alloy, was corrugated and stressed to take distributed loads of 325lb per square foot.
 Various payloads could be carried, including numerous vehicles.
 In one configuration, a maximum of nine Jeep-style road vehicles could be carried, a single fully-fuelled bulldozer could also be transported.
 Paratroopers in the upper passenger area jumped through a hatch in the base of the boom just in front of the leading edge of the tailplane; paratroopers were also able to exit the cargo hold through the side doors.
 The Beverley was equipped with toilets, which were situated in the tail beyond the paratroop hatch located on the floor of the tailboom.
 Following a fatal incident where a serviceman fell twenty feet to the ground while exiting the toilet, unaware that the paratroop hatch had been opened, modifications were made to prevent the toilet doors from being opened while the paratroop hatch was open.